v-rgrace/Viva/Viva/glint/reports/take-action-team-conversations.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 03/06/2024
+ms.date: 12/11/2024
 ---

 # Take Actions with Viva Glint Team Conversations

 Microsoft Viva Glint Team Conversations feature makes the best use of the [Manager Concierge ](https://www.microsoft.com) and [Team Summary ](https://www.microsoft.com) experiences.
-When managers lead team conversations to share results, invite their teams to participate in prioritizing Focus Areas, and brainstorm action taking, they draw their employees into the process of improving their experience at work.
+When managers lead team conversations to share results, invite their teams to prioritize Focus Areas, and brainstorm action taking, they draw their employees into the process of improving their experience at work.

 Team Conversations brings Viva Glint’s ACT (Acknowledge, Collaborate, and Take one step forward) Conversation methodology to managers, providing them with presentation exports, Focus Area creation guidance, and links to suggested learning resources.
 The Team Conversations feature is compatible for all feedback surveys.

 Team Conversations results sharing is a feature available at the program level for customers and can be enabled and disabled on a per program basis.

-## Viva People Science knows propelling action through conversations is key to improving your business
+## Viva People Science: Propelling action through conversations is key to improving your business

 > [!div class="nextstepaction"]
 > [Propelling action-taking through team conversations.](https://go.microsoft.com/fwlink/?linkid=2262832)